Sign In / Sign Out

 The majority of SESE’s admissions are for the fall semester.
 Spring admissions occur under special circumstances.
 Graduate admission to SESE consists of the following application dates for full consideration of funding and campus recruitment activities.
-Applications received after these dates will be considered at a lower priority for funding and visitation:
+Applications are encouraged before these dates.
+Applications received after these dates will still be considered, but generally at a lower priority for funding and visitation:

 Most applicants will have a degree in an area related to the graduate degree they are seeking, although this is not a requirement.
 There is not a minimum score requirement for the GRE exams because scores are taken into consideration with the academic record and other materials as a whole.
 Meeting the minimum criteria does not guarantee admission to the program.

 We encourage applicants to our graduate degree programs to contact faculty through electronic mail about potential research opportunities.
 Our faculty also attend international meetings prior to the application deadline, for instance the December American Geophysical Union (AGU) and the January American Astronomical Society (AAS) meetings.
 Applicants are encouraged to contact faculty ahead of time to schedule meetings with students, staff, and professors to discuss our programs and current opportunities.

 All application materials are submitted online via Graduate Admissions electronic application.
 The application consists of two categories of materials: those required by Graduate Admissions and those required by SESE.
 The application will provide instructions regarding the required materials which include:

 Students will be asked in the degree portion of the electronic application to provide email addresses for referees.
 Referees will receive automated requests to fill out SESE’s eletcronic letter of recommendation form where they can also upload a written letter of support.
 Once the electronic application has been submitted, students can send reminder emails to referees and edit referee contact info through MYASU.
 This can be accessed at https://webapp4.asu.edu/myasu.